marc0der/gradle-spawn-plugin/README.md

 Once the build draws to a close, the `stopServer` task is then used to gracefully shut down the server process.

+Optionally, it's possible to provide names for tasks using `spawnName` and specify a directory for PID files in order to be able to spawn several tasks in parallel.
+Default values for the `spawnName` and `directory` are empty name and `.` (current directory), accordingly.

 ###PID File

 The `SpawnProcessTask` will automatically deposit a `.pid.lock` file in the working directory.
 This contains the PID of the running process.
 The `KillProcessTask` will read this lock file, kill the process gracefully, and remove the file.
+In case of spawning several tasks, files will look like `.task-name.pid.lock`.